htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

 Bugs Fixed:

+- Fixed a bug where *condor_rm*'ing with the -forcex option on a scheduler universe job could cause a schedd crash.
+  :jira:`1472`

 - Fixed a bug where Debian, Ubuntu and other Linux platforms with swap accounting disabled in the kernel would never put a job on hold if it exceeded RequestMemory and